taloncjones/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer

 Fun little tool for visualizing different pathfinding algorithms.
-After drawing walls on the canvas, specifying a start and end point, and hitting GO!, the tool will use the specified algorithm (currently just Dijkstra's) to find and display the shortest path between the two points.
+After drawing walls on the canvas, specify a start and end point and hit GO!
+The tool will use the specified algorithm (currently just Dijkstra's) to find and display the shortest path between the two points.

 #### Installation